Exact completion and constructive theories of sets: Elemental categories

-\cref{prop:welemlogic} also allows for a simpler construction of the exact completion of a \qcart category, when every object is a choice object.
-Denote with $ \sim_r $ the relation induced on the elements of $ X $ by a pseudo-relation $ r \colon R \to X \times X $, \ie
+\cref{prop:welemlogic} also allows for a simpler construction of the exact completion as described in~\cite{CaMa1982,CaVi1998} in the case of a \qcart category where every object is a choice object. \Cref{corol:elemeqrel} treats the case of objects and \cref{corol:elemexfn} that one of arrows.